julia-grigorenko/expenseTrackerApp/README.md

 Add, remove items and save it.

 It realized with vanilla js,
-uses DOM API, Local Storage
+uses DOM API, Local Storage, Google Fonts.